elquintela/elquintela/README.md

 ## I'm Jaelson Quintela :rose:

 - I live in :brazil:, but i lived 6 months in :argentina:
-- I have been working on OG1 Systems as a developer backend :computer:
+- I have been working on OG1 Systems as a developer back-end :computer:
 - I have been learning more about Node.Js :green_circle: and Typescript :large_blue_circle:

 ## Connect with me: